mileusna/crontab/README.md

 ## Crontab syntax <a id="syntax"></a>

-If you are not faimiliar with crontab syntax you might be better with other similar packages.
-But here are few quick references about crontab syntax.
+If you are not faimiliar with crontab syntax you might be better off with other similar packages.
+But here are few quick references about crontab simple but powerful syntax.

 ```
 *     *     *     *     *